 Cursed by the Chief God Chukwu for his rebellion, Onwu the God of death was sent to claim his life.
 Onwu being a Chief God, now sent his subordinate Ogbunabali to perform the task of claiming Amadioha’s life.

-When the God Obgunabali came to performed the task given to him, he realised that Amadioha was protected by a power only likened to that of a chief God and could not be killed.
+When the God Obgunabali came to perform the task given to him, he realized that Amadioha was protected by a power only likened to that of a chief God and could not be killed.
 So rather than return to his master empty, he took the life of someone very dear to Amadioha, his wife Ala.

 When Amadioha realized what had happened to him, he felt betrayed and decided to wage war against the Gods.

 A perfect plan well drafted by Ekwensu was now in play.

 Blinded by rage, he set out for the doorway to the land of the dead.
 With his power, he tore the veil separating the spirit and the living.
 This act caused a rift, severing the boundary dividing both realms.
 Now the hounds of the spirit realm sipped through and entered the land of the living, with the vile spirits and agents of Ekwensu unleashing chaos on the land of Mortal men.

 But this also meant that the living could also venture into the spirit realm.
 And so the God-king began his quest for revenge in Uwa mmuo.

 His battle with Ekwensu was fierce, but who was he to challenge a God.
 In the end, Ekwensu stripped him of his powers but kept his immortality, so he could endlessly relive the pain and suffering he unleashed on him, over and over again without the hopes of dying in Oku mmuo.